inventivo/add-svg-support-for-media-uploader-inventivo/readme.txt

 WordPress does not allow to upload .svg files out of the box.
 This plugin adds SVG support to the media uploader.

-Visit our <a href="https://www.inventivo.de/seo-muenster">Website</a> in order to see the plugin in action.
+Visit <a href="https://www.inventivo.de/seo-muenster">www.inventivo.de</a> in order to see the plugin in action.

 Inventivo WordPress plugins are small and simple:
 - Responsive - fits to all screens